-With the free draw.io add-ons for Google Docs and Slides, you can easily add your draw.io diagrams as images to your documents and presentations, without having to export an image from draw.io and paste it into your document manually each time you change your diagram.
+With the free draw.io add-ons for Google Docs, you can easily add your draw.io diagrams as images to your documents and presentations, without having to export an image from draw.io and paste it into your document manually each time you change your diagram.
 Now, whenever your diagrams are updated, you can refresh them in your document and it will automatically regenerate the diagram image with the updated diagram.
 This works really well when you store your diagrams in Google Drive!

 Install the draw.io add-on